epotimeT/epotimeT/README.md

 ## About Me 👽

-- Final Year UG Computer Science student studying at the University of Birmingham, UK.
+- Final Year UG Computer Science student studying at the University of Birmingham, UK
 - Nigerian living in the UK
 - Areas of interests include Front-end development and UX.
 Also looking to delve into the application of these in Game Development and AR and VR technologies
 - I love art and design and would love to be involved in any of such projects